Skip to content

 LeftRight

-Lebanese President Joseph Aoun called for immediate talks with Israel to end the fighting, characterising Hezbollah's attacks as an attempt to draw Israel into direct confrontation with Lebanon as a state.
-The framing is the sharpest public fracture between Beirut's elected government and Hezbollah's parallel military command since the war began.
+Lebanese President Joseph Aoun called for immediate talks with Israel to end the fighting, characterising Hezbollah's attacks as an attempt to draw Israel into direct confrontation with Lebanon — signalling a fracture between Beirut's formal government and Hezbollah's parallel command structure.

 In a single afternoon at Doral, Trump called the war a 'little excursion,' declared the US had 'already won,' and deferred securing Iran's nuclear stockpile — the war's original justification — to a later date.